How do I become an English major?

 - UC Extension courses are usually excluded from these computations, except in certain circumstances.
 Contact the College of Letters Science for clarifications regarding extensions courses.

 Can I sit in on an English Department course without being enrolled?

 Participating in a class without being formally enrolled is usually referred to as “auditing.”
 For unusual reasons, it may be desirable to audit a class rather than to officially enroll.
 This arrangement can be made only with permission of the instructor before the quarter begins.
 Because enrollment space is limited, permission to audit will be given only in special circumstances.

-Are there courses I could apply towards another major as well as the English major?
-(For double majors)
+As a double major, are there courses I could apply towards my other major as well as the English major?